iqbal167/go-backend-starter-template/README.md

-# Go Backend Starter Kit
+# Go Backend Starter Template

-A clean and opinionated Go backend starter kit built with modular architecture
+A clean and opinionated Go backend starter template built with modular architecture

 🚀 Start your Go backend project with best practices out of the box!